yanirta/WebTester/README.md

 + `-sb` - Show scrollbars, in some cases will capture the scrollbars as part of the screenshot
 + `-wb [seconds]` - Set wait before screenshot, will put sleep between scrolling and taking segment screenshot
 + `-cf [path]` - Custom desired capabilities file
++ `-sr [numeric-ratio]` - Overrides automatic ratio for troubleshooting and special cases.

 ## Other use cases